-- Beautifully placed sustainable settlement patterns sitting in the landscape - Beautiful places streets, squares and parks, the "spirit of place" - Beautiful buildings windows, materials, proportion, space - 1.20.
-In August 2020 the Government published a White Paper entitled 'Planning For The Future' which signals the intention to undertake a comprehensive review of the planning system.
-Whilst this proposes many changes to national planning policies and processes, it does emphasise the Government's commitment to place a new focus on design to create beautiful homes and places, which embed high environmental standards. - 1.21.
-In January 2021 the Government published their draft National Model Design Code.
+- 1.21.
+The Government published the National Model Design Code in July 2021.
 It provides guidance on the production of local design codes, guides and policies to promote successful design, expanding on the ten characteristics of good design set out in the National Design Guide (2019).
 Planning authorities are expected to develop their own local design codes or guides, proportionate to the scale of development and design issues pertinent to their area.
 This Design Guide incorporates the relevant design code elements for the National Park area, as set out in Chapter 4. - 1.22.
 National policy and guidance, as well as other legislation such as the Climate Change Act, sets out why and how there should be an emphasis on sustainable development.
 This includes an expectation that all new development should adopt and incorporate sustainable construction standards and techniques.
 The aim over time is to achieve low or zero carbon footprints for new buildings.
 Chapter 6 of the Design Guide sets out more detail on how to incorporate sustainable features into the design and layout of new development in the National Park, whilst respecting its local character.